Adhithyan8/Adhithyan8.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify;">
 I am a Machine Learning Master's student at KTH Royal Institute of Technology.
-I am working on linear mode connectivity in neural loss landscapes as part of my Master's thesis at <a href="https://www.kth.se/is/rpl">RPL</a> [RPL](https://www.kth.se/is/rpl) supervised by [Prof. Josephine Sullivan](https://www.csc.kth.se/~sullivan/).
+I am working on linear mode connectivity in neural loss landscapes as part of my Master's thesis at <a href="https://www.kth.se/is/rpl">RPL</a> supervised by <a href="https://www.csc.kth.se/~sullivan/">Prof. Josephine Sullivan</a>.
 Before that, I did my Bachelor's at Indian Institute of Technology Madras, India.
 I also spent some time at Robert Bosch as a Software Engineer.
 </div>

 <div style="text-align: justify;">